getrambo/apps-script-tutorial/README.md

 ## Add some text

-You need some text in slides to select, so you might as well add that now.
+You need some text in slides to select.

-In the slide editor (center of page,) click the title and subtitle boxes and enter some text that you can format later.
+In the slide editor (center of page,) click the title and subtitle boxes and enter some text that you can format.

 ![enter text](./images/04-enter-text.png)